-5.4 Safety-Related SSCs
+5.4.
+Safety-Related SSCs

 Table 5-2 is an example means of displaying the combinations of SSCs that are provided in the design to fulfill each RSF and identifying whether each set of SSCs is available or not on each of the DBEs.
 There is one table per RSF.
-The provisions in the design for alternative ways to perform each RSF constitute one element of Plant Capability DID.
 The tables identify which combination of SSCs is selected as SR for each RSF.
 For this RSF example, the selected SSC combination is shown in red font.
 Table 5-2 illustrates an important intermediate step in the LMP methodology, but the SSC combinations that are not selected are not design basis information.
-The applicant is not required to provide Table 5-2 information in the SAR, but the information should be available in the design records.
+The applicant is not required to provide Table 5-2 information in the SAR, but the information should be available in the plant records.
+Note that alternative ways to perform RSFs may be selected as an element of adequate Plant Capability DID and identified in Section 5.5 as NSRST SSCs.

-Available for SSC Combinations Capable of Providing Available for Available for Selected Core Heat Removal\ DBE-1?
-DBE-2?
-DBE-N? as SR?
-Reactor No Heat Transport System Yes No No Energy Conversion Area (ECA) Reactor No Shutdown Cooling System No Yes No Shutdown Cooling Water System (SCWS) Reactor Reactor Vessel (RV) Yes Yes Yes Yes Reactor Cavity Cooling System (RCCS) Reactor No Reactor Vessel Yes Yes Yes Reactor Building (RB) passive heat sinks
+SSC Combinations Capable of Providing Core Heat Removal Available for DBE-1?
+Available for DBE-2?
+Available for DBE-N?
+Selected as SR?

+Reactor

+Heat Transport System Yes No No No

+Energy Conversion Area (ECA)

+Reactor

+Shutdown Cooling System No Yes No No

+Shutdown Cooling Water System (SCWS)

+Reactor

+Reactor Vessel (RV) Yes Yes Yes Yes

+Reactor Cavity Cooling System (RCCS)

+Reactor

+Reactor Vessel Yes Yes Yes No

+Reactor Building (RB) passive heat sinks

-Table 5-2.
-Example Table of Evaluation of SSCs for Core Heat Removal RSF
+Table 5-2: Example Table of Evaluation of SSCs for Core Heat Removal RSF